Lower bound theorems for general polytopes: Higher dimensional faces

 Let us define $F_m(v,d)=\{n:$ there is a $d$-polytope with $v$ vertices and $n$ faces of dimension $m\}$.
 Of course $F_1=E$.
 As we said at the beginning, Gr\"unbaum \cite[p 184]{G} conjectured that $\min F_m(v,d)=\phi_m(v,d)$ for $d<v\le2d$.
 He proved that this is true for every $m$ and $v\le d+4$.

 McMullen \cite{M} established this for the case $m=d-1$ and all $v\le2d$ (and also solved the problem of minimising facets for some $v>2d$).
 As far as we are aware, this is the only paper which considers any aspect of the lower bound problem for general polytopes.
 When $m=d-1$ and $v\le2d$, it is easy to check that $\phi_m(v,d)=d+2$.
-We will first show that Gr\"unbaum's conjecture is correct for polytopes with $d+2$ facets and no more than $2d$ vertices, for any value of $m$.
+We will first show that Gr\"unbaum's conjecture is correct for $d$-polytopes with $d+2$ facets and no more than $2d$ vertices, for any value of $m$.

 Using this, we will then confirm Gr\"unbaum's conjecture for $m\ge0.62d$ and $v\le2d$, also proving the triplex is the unique minimiser if in addition $m\ne d-1$.
-We also establish some results concerning high dimensional faces when $v=2d+1$.
+We also present some results concerning high dimensional faces when $v=2d+1$.

 To continue, it will be necessary to understand the structure of $d$-polytopes with $d+2$ facets.
-The structure of $d$-polytopes with $d+2$ vertices is quite well known, \cite[\S6.1]{G} or \cite[\S3.3]{MS}, and dualising leads to the following result, which classifies the polytopes with $d+2$ facets.
+The structure of $d$-polytopes with $d+2$ vertices is quite well known, \cite[\S6.1]{G} or \cite[\S3.3]{MS}, and dualising leads to the following result, which classifies the $d$-polytopes with $d+2$ facets.
 It appears explicitly in \cite{M}.
 The calculation of the $f$-vector is the dual statement to \cite[\S6.1.4]{G}.

 \begin{lemma} Any $d$-dimensional polytope with $d+2$ facets is, for some $r,s$ and $t$ with $d=r+s+t$, a $t$-fold pyramid over {$\Delta_{r,s}$}.
 It has $(r+1)(s+1)+t$ vertices, and the number of its $m$-dimensional faces is